-Smokeless tobacco is not burned, contains nicotine and is addictive.
-Smokeless tobacco is typically called spit tobacco, chewing tobacco, chew, dip, plug, and other names.
+Smokeless tobacco like spit tobacco, chewing tobacco, chew, dip, plug, is not burned, contains nicotine and is addictive.
 Types of smokeless tobacco include:

-chewing tobacco, which comes in the form of loose leaf, plug, or twist.
-The most common, loose leaf, is usually packaged in foil pouches.
+Chewing tobacco, which comes in the form of loose leaf, plug, or twist is usually packaged in foil pouches.
 Chewing tobacco is placed between the cheek and gums.

 Many smokeless tobacco products come in flavors and packaging that appeal to young people.
 Candy and fruit flavors mask the bad taste of tobacco, making it easier for youth and teens to start using tobacco.
 With a new range of products and flavors on the market, there are more opportunities for young people to experiment with tobacco.
 Adolescent smokeless tobacco users are more likely than nonusers to become adult cigarette smokers.

 Even without price cuts, many smokeless products cost less than conventional cigarettes, appealing both to young people and low-income communities.
-The difference in smokeless tobacco use among rural and non-rural populations in Florida is sizable.
+There is a big difference in smokeless tobacco use among rural and non-rural populations.
 While only 2.4 percent of non-rural Floridian adults use smokeless tobacco, 6.3 percent of rural adults use these products – an astounding increase of 162.5 percent.
-This disparity is mirrored in youth use as well.
+Its similar among youth.
 While 3.1 percent of non-rural youth (ages 11-17) use smokeless tobacco, 7.4 percent of rural youth use the products (a 138.7 percent increase).

 The widespread use of smokeless tobacco in baseball also helps to promote a product that can lead to nicotine addiction and causes cancer, as well as other health problems.
 Given this terrible example, it’s no surprise that too many kids are using smokeless tobacco.
 The latest surveys show that 14.7 percent of high school boys (and 8.8 percent of all high school students) reported current use of smokeless tobacco products.